varunlobo/Python-Scikit-Learn-PCA-Breast-Cancer/README.md

 # Python-Scikit-Learn-PCA-Breast-Cancer
-Using PCA to visualize breast cancer data from scikit-learn
+Using PCA to visualize breast cancer data with scikit-learn library.

 The purpose of this notebook was to practise the use of PCA for dimensionality reduction and classification.
 We downloaded a dataset from Scikit-Learn library.
 This dataset had 30 feature variables related to breast cancer.
 The target variable was classified into malignant vs benign.